pendoagnes222/alx-low_level_programming-2/0x00-hello_world/README.md

 # 0x00.
 C - Hello, World

 ## 0-preprocessor
-> Runs a C file through the preprocessor and save the result into another file.
+> Write a script that runs a C file through the preprocessor and save the result into another file.

 ## 1-compiler
 > Compiles a C file but does not link.
 Output file is the same name as the C file but with extension ```.o``` instead of ```.c```